 Ultimately, your cabinets should match your house, Green advises.

-Though remodelers often focus on the question ‘how much can I save?’, an equal consideration may be ‘what value will this add to my house?’
+Though remodelers often focus on the question ‘how much can I save?’.
+Moreover, an equal consideration may be ‘what value will this add to my house?’

 “Kitchens have gone from behind-the-scenes to front and center,” said Green.
 “It’s an entertaining space.
 The average homeowner is savvier and cares more.
-Put the kitchen in your house a buyer expects to see.”
+Therefore, put the kitchen in your house a buyer expects to see.”